MayouKurayami/KK_HSceneOptions/README.md

 <br>

 ## Notes and Limitations
+- Unknown compatibility with Koikatsu Party (Steam release)

+- Unknown compatibility with kPlug

 - Works in the official VR as well.

 ## Legal
 Copyright (C) 2020  MayouKurayami